microsoft/WingtipTicketsSaaS-StandaloneApp/README.md

 More information about the sample app can be found in the [associated tutorials]() (available shortly).

 Click any of the buttons below to deploy a venue-specific version of the app to Azure.
 Deploy each app in a new resource group and provide a short *user* value that will be appended to resource names to make them globally unique.
 Your initials and a number is a good pattern to use.
-You can use the same user value for all three applications.
+USE THE SAME USER VALUE FOR ALL THREE APPLICATIONS if you plan to use any of the management tutorials.

 <a href="https://aka.ms/deploywingtipsa-contoso" target="_blank">
 <img src="http://azuredeploy.net/deploybutton.png"/>